techatpark/website/site/content/posts/opensource-means-business.md

 From working around product but now we work on the product.
 Size is not a strength.
 Smaller is better
 Design for destruction

-Opensource software is not new but the way we look at it has drastically changed. .
-Why business sess open source as a successful model is for two reason.

 Journey Of Buildingg Great Product